ianmtaylor1/bstrl/cran-comments.md

 New submission
 Maintainer: 'Ian Taylor <ian.taylor@colostate.edu>'

 This note appeared on all platforms.
+This is my first submission to CRAN.

 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories: